mweb/floatcompare/README.md

 # floatcompare

-go linter to search for float comparison.
+Go linter to search for float comparison.

 ## Why are float comparisons problematic?